BZajc/MemeCollector/README.md

 ## Project Overview

 MemeCollector is a web application designed for showcasing interactive features and connected components.
 Users earn virtual currency by clicking on the screen, which can then be used to purchase card packs and upgrades.
-Collected cards are stored in a **Collection**, and users can engage with features like **BlackJack** and **Wheel of Meme** upon unlocking the respective upgrades.
+Collected cards are stored in a **Collection**.

 ## Features